raspberrypilearning/dress-for-the-weather/worksheet2.md

 		day = input()
 	```

-1. Now the same needs to be done for the time the user is planning on arriving.
-The forecasts are only once every 3 hours, starting at 00:00:00.
+5. Now the same needs to be done for the time the user is planning on arriving.
+The forecasts are only once every three hours, starting at 00:00:00.
 To calculate the time here, you can use the modulus (`%`) operator, which will get the remainder from a division:

 	```python
 		print('What hour do you plan to arrive?')